rphmeier/allocators/README.md

 # Allocators
 [![Build Status](https://travis-ci.org/rphmeier/allocators.svg)](https://travis-ci.org/rphmeier/allocators)

-This crate provides a variety of different memory allocators, as well as an `Allocator` trait for creating other custom allocators.
-Allocators can be backed by other custom allocators as well as the heap.
+This crate provides a different memory allocators, as well as an `Allocator` trait for creating other custom allocators.
+A main goal of allocators is composability.
+For this reason, it also provides some composable primitives to be used as building blocks for chained allocators.
 This crate leans heavily on unsafe/unstable code at the moment, and should be considered very experimental.

 # Why?
 For Rust to fulfill its description as a systems programming language, users need to have more fine-grained control over the way memory is allocated in their programs.
 This crate is a proof-of-concept that these mechanisms can be implemented in Rust and provide a safe interface to their users.